 Just creating pop-ups and expecting them to work magic on visitors is not a good idea.
 Popups have to be constantly checked for their performance – are they really converting visitors?
 How many impressions are generated?
 How many visitors engaged with the po pup?

 Having the right answers to these questions is critical to understanding whether or not popups are generating the desired results.
 A sneak peek at the popup’s monthly, quarterly or yearly performance exposes the areas that are working well and the ones that are proving problematic.

-For example, Picreel, a leading popup software, offers actionable insights into conversion rates, total conversions, impressions, and the number of visitors in graphical form.
+For example, Picreel, a leading popup builder, offers actionable insights into conversion rates, total conversions, impressions, and the number of visitors in graphical form.
 You can track these metrics to boost the performance of your website popups.

 10. Integrate With Email & CRM Platforms